SHI-Yu-Zhe/generative-modeling-explained/README.md

 The tutorial connects different families of generative models from multiple perspectives---original formulation, the essence of sampling process, and variational formulation.

-Sampling a high-modality distribution is hard.
-Diffusion model factorizes the problem of sampling from the high-modality distribution into a thousand of small incremental steps, making the sampling much more tractable.
+**Sampling a high-modality distribution is extremely hard.** Diffusion model factorizes the problem of sampling from the high-modality distribution into a thousand of small incremental steps, making the sampling much more tractable.
 VAE follows an elegant formulation trying to sample the data distribution in a single trial, however the estimated aggregated posterior may mismatch the prior.
 GAN also suffers from single trial, but uses a discriminator to guide the generation.

+Dr. Wu introduces a smooth analogy to the golf for understanding the relations between the generative models.

 *[Back to Top](#generative-modeling-explained)